 - Brush left to grow along roadsides also poses various problems:

-- The obstruction of visibility along roadsides and intersections creating a situation which allows wildlife to jump onto the roadway unseen
+- The obstruction of visibility along roadsides and intersections creating a situation that allows wildlife to jump onto the roadway unseen

 - Roads tend to retain moisture longer requiring more maintenance